lbriais/internet_box_logger/README.md

     $ gem install internet_box_logger

-## Usage

-This Gem brings basically an executable '```internet_box_logger```' that will save the state of your box into an ElasticSearch instance.

-For this, it requires some configuration.

 ### Configuration

 Configuration thanks to [EasyAppHelper][EAP] enables multiple places to store your configuration.
 But most useful one should be: